Physical Health Effects for Meth AbuseYou are here:

-Abscesses and sores that cause infection.
-Abscesses are caused by intravenous meth use.
-A mixture of poor hygiene, low blood flow, elevated body temperature, and destroyed blood cells keep the skin from healing which turns the skin saggy and dull.
+Intravenous use of meth causes abscesses and sores on the addict’s body.
+A mixture of poor hygiene, low blood flow, elevated body temperature and destroyed blood cells keep the skin from healing, which turns the skin saggy and dull.

-Extensive tooth decay.
 “Meth mouth” is the phrase coined for the tooth decay that meth users experience during drug abuse.
-Meth dries out the salivary glands causing bad breath, swollen gums, and cavities due to eroding enamel that is no longer protected by the saliva.
+Meth dries out the salivary glands causing bad breath, swollen gums, and cavities due to eroding enamel no longer protected by the saliva.
 The more meth used, the more the teeth rot, stain, or fall out.

-Insomnia: The high of meth can last up to 12 hours.
-It very normal for meth addicts to start the high again and again.
+The high of meth can last up to 12 hours.
+It’s typical for meth addicts to start getting high again and again.
 This process can keep the addict up for days on end.

 There is hope for recovery from Meth addiction.
 Design For Change offers a comprehensive long term residential treatment program.
-Changing lives one step at a time, our programs offer the hope that exists in recovery.
-Call us today for information: (877) 267-3646
+We change the client’s lives one step at a time; our programs provide the hope that exists in recovery.
+Call us today for information: 855-997-1372